ARCLeeds/website-documents/perfreports.md

 In general, high CPU times and low MPI and I/O times are good.
-This is because you want to minimize the time spent communicating and reading/writing as this is all time where you could potentially be performing more calculations.
-This is not always the case however and will depend entirely on the type of problem that your program solves.
+This is because you want to minimize the time spent communicating and reading/writing, as this is all time where you could potentially be performing more calculations.
+This is not always the case, however, and will depend entirely on the type of problem that your program solves.
 Often the optimal solution may have very high MPI times and this may be unavoidable.